cloudcreativity/ddd-modules/docs/guide/infrastructure/queues.md

 1. dispatch command messages to your bounded context's application command bus - as described in the [Commands chapter](../application/commands); or
-2. dispatch queue jobs to the queue dispatcher, as described below in this chapter.
+2. dispatch queue jobs to the [queue bus](#queue-bus), as described below in this chapter.

 This abstraction will work with any PHP queue implementation you wish to use.
 Both of these dispatching patterns are shown later in this chapter in a Laravel example.